rtxanson/hennepin-gis-cli/README.md

     make all_sandbox
     make install

-This will create a sandbox and install all dependencies and stuff there.
+This will create a sandbox and build all dependencies and stuff there.
 Binary ends up in:

     ./dist/build/scrapegis/scrapegis

+But if you install, it will end up in the sandbox install path:

+    ./sandbox/bin/scrapegis

 Otherwise for reals:

     make all
     make install

-Or if you're used to cabal:
+And this will install like normal to a system location (usr/local/bin or whatever)

+### Cabal reference
+#### (ignore if above works)

     ( cabal sandbox init --sandbox sandbox )
     ( cabal install --only-dependencies --enable-tests )